Squiddymabob/personal-website/README.md

 # :squid: Personal Website Using Vue.js

-A personal website created using Vue.js and Vuetify.
+A personal website created using Vue.js, Nuxt.js, and Vuetify.
+Content written in Markdown.
 Automatically deployed to Azure on a merge to the master branch.
 ## :trophy: Goals

 - Improve Vue.js skills.
+- Learn how to create a static website using Nuxt.js.
 - Learn how to deploy a static website to Azure.
     - Use Terraform for the first time!
     - Add Github actions to build and deploy automatically from the master branch.